Unified Silla: Culture

-Unified Silla carried on the maritime prowess of Baekje, which acted like the Phoenicia of medieval East Asia, and during the 8th and 9th centuries dominated the seas of East Asia and the trade between China, Korea and Japan, most notably during the time of Jang Bogo; in addition, Silla people made overseas communities in China on the Shandong Peninsula and the mouth of the Yangtze River.
+Unified Silla carried on the maritime prowess of Baekje, which has been likened to the "Phoenicia of medieval East Asia", and during the 8th and 9th centuries dominated the seas of East Asia and the trade between China, Korea and Japan, most notably during the time of Chang Pogo; in addition, Silla people made overseas communities in China on the Shandong Peninsula and the mouth of the Yangtze River.

 Unified Silla was a golden age of art and culture, as evidenced by the Hwangnyongsa, Seokguram, and Emille Bell.
-Buddhism flourished during this time, and many Korean Buddhists gained great fame among Chinese Buddhists and contributed to Chinese Buddhism, including: Woncheuk, Wonhyo, Uisang, Musang, and Gim Gyo-gak, a Silla prince whose influence made Mount Jiuhua one of the Four Sacred Mountains of Chinese Buddhism.
+Buddhism flourished during this time, and many Korean Buddhists gained great fame among Chinese Buddhists and contributed to Chinese Buddhism, including: Woncheuk, Wonhyo, Uisang, Musang, and Kim Gyo-gak, a Silla prince whose influence made Mount Jiuhua one of the Four Sacred Mountains of Chinese Buddhism.

 Unified Silla and the Tang maintained close ties.
 This was evidenced by the continual importation of Chinese culture.
 Many Korean monks went to China to learn about Buddhism.
-The monk Hyech'o went to India to study Buddhism and wrote an account of his travels.
-Different new sects of Buddhism were introduced by these traveling monks who had studied abroad such as Son and Pure Land Buddhism.
+The monk Hyecho went to India to study Buddhism and wrote an account of his travels.
+Different new sects of Buddhism were introduced by these traveling monks who had studied abroad such as Seon and Pure Land Buddhism.
+A small Muslim presence also existed during this time.

 Unified Silla conducted a census of all towns' size and population, as well as horses, cows and special products and recorded the data in Minjeongmunseo (민정문서).
 The reporting was done by the leader of each town.

 A national Confucian college was established in 682 and around 750 it was renamed the National Confucian University.
 The university was restricted to the elite aristocracy.
-However, in Silla society, because the “Bones status” was used for the election of officials over the examination process that was used in Confucianism, the National Confucian University did not have great appeal to the nobility class of Silla.
+However, in Silla society, because the bone-rank system was used for the election of officials rather than the imperial examination process that was used in Confucianism, the National Confucian University did not have great appeal to the nobility class of Silla.

 Silla was very scientifically and technologically advanced for the time.
 There was an emphasis put on astrology especially as it was closely tied to agriculture.
-This allowed them to accurately record events such as solar eclipse and lunar eclipse.
+This allowed them to accurately record events such as solar eclipses and lunar eclipses.

 Woodblock printing

 Woodblock printing was used to disseminate Buddhist sutras and Confucian works.
 During a refurbishment of the "Pagoda That Casts No Shadows", an ancient print of a Buddhist sutra was discovered.
-The print is dated to 751 CE and is the oldest discovered printed material in the world.
+The print is dated to 751 CE and is one of the oldest discovered printed material in the world.